Recruitment Now Open

 Marinewatch Volunteers swung into action in the early hours of 16th October when a person intentionally entered the water off Wexford Quays.

 Our crew instantly deployed a Throwbag (rescue rope) to the casualty and managed to get them ashore in less than a minute.
 The person was attended to by our team with towels and blankets until Emergency Services arrived.
 The Gardai and two HSE Ambulances responded rapidly the scene and the casualty was taken into care.
-The vigilance and quick reaction of our volunteers meant there was no need for Wexford RNLI to launch and one further family saved from Carnage.
+The vigilance and quick reaction of our volunteers meant one further family saved from Carnage.
 This brings our incident count to 245 and 98 lives saved since December 2012.

 “Circle of Light” ceremony to take place on Sept.
 10th